 Separately, a June 2017 review in the International Journal of Food Sciences and Nutrition suggests chili peppers may be linked to weight loss, especially among people who don't usually eat the spice, although the optimal dose remains unclear.

 Just don't overdo it, because the National Capital Poison Center states that eating too much hot pepper can result in diarrhea, nausea, vomiting, abdominal pain and a burning feeling.
-It can also lead to heartburn, per a study in the October-December 2010 issue of Revista de Gastroenterologia de Mexico, so you may want to avoid this spice if you suffer from gastroesophageal reflux (GERD).
+It can also lead to heartburn, per a study in the October-December 2010 issue of Revista de Gastroenterologia de Mexico, so you may want to avoid this spice if you have gastroesophageal reflux (GERD).

 Try It: Carrot, Mandarin and Cayenne Smoothie